Why sun blocking clothing and skin cancer? Do you know how to protect your skin? What are you doing to protect your family from skin cancer today?

 How about a combination of sunscreen lotions and sprays and sunblocking clothing for making skin cancer have less power in your life?

 Protect Your Family From The Sun

-If you are the parent of a young child it is very important that you have some information to keep your younger children from harming their skin.
+If you are the parent of a young child you must have some information to keep your younger children from harming their skin.
 Help keep them healthy and as well as protect them from the sun.
-Regardless of your skin color, the damage can happen.
+Regardless of your skin color, damage can happen.
 Protect your kids’ skin with sun blocking clothing and prevent skin cancer as they get older.

 Awareness makes you think.
 As you are now aware, click on the link below to get some idea of what these early stages look like.

 Sami’s Take On Sun Blocking Clothing and Skin Cancer

 Giving your family and yourself a chance to have more fun in the sun with less skin damage and danger of skin cancer is worth making a few lifestyle changes.

 Making sure you have your sun hat and sunglasses and your sun blocking tightly woven fabric shirt that is loose-fitting with long sleeves will get your skin to a new level of protection from the sun.